isomerpages/mddi-corp/_join-us/Careers/Our People.md

 a way that is understandable and palatable.
 As futures work is complex, the information we present may be hard to understand.
 So, there is a need to frame it in a reader-centric way.</p>
-<p><strong>How would you describe MCI to your peers?</strong>
+<p><strong>How would you describe MCI (now-MDDI) to your peers?</strong>
 </p>
 <p>MCI was a really enjoyable place to work at.
 My colleagues were very kind
-to show me around the MCI office and even helped me with preparations prior to my presentations.
+to show me around the office and even helped me with preparations prior to my presentations.
 It was a fun experience.
-As a Ministry, MCI is future-driven, so everyone is open to new perspectives.
+As a Ministry, is future-driven, so everyone is open to new perspectives.
 It’s a dynamic and positive place to work.</p>
-<p><strong>Any advice for students or fresh graduates interested to intern at MCI?</strong>
+<p><strong>Any advice for students or fresh graduates interested to intern at MCI (now-MDDI)?</strong>
 </p>
 <p>I would say go for it!
 Don’t expect the work to be easy, but don’t be
 afraid to ask for help when you need it.
 You won’t be expected to know